 The other standard protocol is the American College of Addictionology and Compulsive Disorders (ACACD) treatment protocol.
 Three points are the same as NADA’s: Shen men, autonomic point, and C. Kidney.
 But ACACD uses three other points: Limbic system for aggressive compulsive behavior, brain for endocrine glands, and point zero for homeostatic balance.

 Sources for this article include:

-Note: I offer this treatment for $25 a pop (or free to the very poor).
+Note: I offer this treatment for $25 a visit.
 More, I never break the skin so there is NO BIO-Hazard material created.
 No blood, no pain.
 I use a light (laser) set at 632nm, the exact vibration of a healthy cell.
-30-120 seconds per point– and it’s more effective than the needles have been, recent research shows.
+10-15 seconds per point– and it’s more effective than the needles, recent research shows.
 The effective rate (with metal needles) was about 70%.
-Cold Laser is proving to be closer to 90%.
+Cold Laser is proving successes to be closer to 90%.

 Classes can teach you DIY laser reflex stimulation, or, how to treat your own ear.
 Cost is $150 per person, and this is best learned in couples that live close or with one another for mutual support in the learning process.